 This film memorializes the leader of Vietnam, Ho Chi Minh, on the occasion of his death.
 It narrates the story of a life which is also the story of a nation—recounting his important accomplishments in the struggle against colonialism and imperialism.
-The simplicity of his ascetic life of study, work, and struggle is contrasted to the pomp of his official funeral, where the film documents the immense outpouring of grief by the Vietnamese people on the death of their leader.

 It's unfortunate that some may avoid this short film out of political principle or speculation that it is only an idolatry piece to Ho Chi Minh.
 Santiago Alvarez never married music and images as poignantly as he did here.
-The last five minutes render Godard's Maoist films into de trop cinema.
+The last eight minutes render Godard's Maoist films into de trop cinema.
 I was overwhelmed.

 Inspired partisan doc where a powerful soundtrack and experimental editing take us on a psychedelic tour around and Cuban homage to comrade Ho Chi Minh and his revolutionary struggle against Imperialism.
 Underpinned by dramatic war imaginery the narrative loosens up with vague strokes but always flows and sets up the scene for an heroic mood.